hoodiehq/hoodie/README.md

 The `hoodie` test suite is run with `npm test`.
 You can [read more about testing Hoodie](test).

-You can start hoodie itself using `npm start`.
+You can start hoodie itself by using `npm start`.
 It will serve the contents of the [public folder](public).

 ## Backers